-In June 2021 we were involved in the Heggs-Castle Cluster bioblitz at Castle Farm, looking at freshwater invertebrates, analysing water quality, surveying macrophytes and doing some electro-fishing, to gain an insight into the biodiversity baseline of the site.
+Photos from the Heggs-Castle Cluster bioblitz at Castle Farm in July 2021, looking at freshwater invertebrates, analysing water quality, surveying macrophytes and doing some electro-fishing, to gain an insight into the biodiversity baseline of the site.